It’s a day when we honor the American worker and we tip our hat goodbye to summer.

 From parades and festivals to barbecues and football, here’s what you should know for Labor Day 2018:

 The official end of summer, really?

-Even though the summer may be winding down, don't be depressed.
-There's plenty more time in 2016 to celebrate.
-The arrival of Labor Day means we're only halfway through the 10 annual federal holidays in the US.
-Next up is Columbus Day on October 10.
+Even though summer’s winding down, don’t let it bum you out.
+There’s plenty more time in 2018 to celebrate.
+The arrival of Labor Day means we’re about halfway through the 10 annual US federal holidays.
+Next up is Columbus Day on Monday, October 8.

-According to the Bureau of Labor Statistics, there were more than 159 million people in the US civilian labor force as of July 2016.
-This translates to 66.8% participation in the workforce.
-Almost six million people are also looking for work, as the unemployment rate is 4.9%.
-Eleven percent belonged to a union in 2015.
+According to the Bureau of Labor Statistics, there were more than 160 million people in the US civilian labor force as of July 2018.
+That’s roughly 63% participation in the workforce.
+More than 6 million people were unemployed, and the unemployment rate was at 3.9%.

 It began with a parade

 The idea of a special day to celebrate the American worker was first suggested by members of the New York labor movement in the early 1880s, but scholars don’t agree on whose idea it actually was.

 Peter McGuire of the Brotherhood of Carpenters and Joiners Union thought Labor Day should be “celebrated by a street parade which would publicly show the strength and esprit de corps of the trade and labor organizations.”
 Some sources give Matthew Maguire of the International Association of Machinists the credit for the idea to give workers a break.

 The first Labor Day celebration was held in New York in 1882 with a picnic and a parade.